rspamd/rspamd.com/doc/modules/spamtrap.md

 To use Redis - [see here]({{ site.baseurl }}/doc/configuration/redis.html) for information about configuring Redis.

-An example of a map is hown below.
+An example of a map is shown below.

 ### Module settings